-Graduates of the pre-licensure BSN program are able to assume roles that demand strong clinical judgement, communication, interdisciplinary, and leadership abilities.
+Graduates of the traditional BSN program are able to assume roles that demand strong clinical judgement, communication, interdisciplinary, and leadership abilities.
 Beyond the ability to provide high quality direct patient care in a wide variety of settings (i.e., hospitals, clinicals, surgical centers, outpatient centers, nursing homes), the BSN degree affords graduates the ability to move outside of structure care setting into the public health arena and into administration, research, clinical teaching, or other more specialized nursing fields.
 It also expedites progression to acquiring advanced degrees in nursing.

 Your knowledge and experience will expand in ways you never expected:

 - Specialization and focus in areas of interest through the nursing leadership practicum and capstone courses

 - Key nursing roles: promoting positive patient and family centered outcomes through the use of evidence-based strategies; research, informatics, leadership, and public health

 - Advocates of care for individuals, families, communities and populations – meet the needs of nursing in the 21st Century